bbolker/testing_bias_distribution/notes.md

 Ongoing: Why?
 Conjecture: qbeta=1 means no one are actually being tested, so the expression of expected positivity fails here

 Ongoing: If the log_simp catch the real value better than cdf(pbeta)??
+What happend in the yellow area